 Large fire breaks out at Germany's biggest theme park, police says blaze is "under control"

-BERLIN — A large fire broke out at Germany's biggest theme park Monday, sending a dense plume of black smoke billowing into the sky visible from miles around.
+BERLIN — A large fire at Germany's biggest theme park sent a dense plume of black smoke billowing into the sky that was visible for miles Monday.

 “All visitors are currently in the process of leaving the park in an orderly manner,” police in the southwestern town of Offenburg said.
 “There is currently no information about injured persons.”

-Regional daily Badische Zeitung reported that the fire is centered around the Spanish-themed section of the park and an area known as the Magic World of Diamonds.
+Regional daily Badische Zeitung reported that the fire was centered around the Spanish-themed section of the park and an area known as the Magic World of Diamonds.

-Europa-Park is a popular tourist destination, that drew more than six million visitors last year, mostly from Germany, France and Switzerland.
+Europa-Park is a popular tourist destination, that drew more than 6 million visitors last year, mostly from Germany, France and Switzerland.

-It has1 6 areas with themes based on different European countries, and three based on fantasy settings.
+It has areas with themes based on different European countries, and three based on fantasy settings.
 The park also hosts conferences and is a popular venue for events and television productions.

-Achievement rates up on college-level exams ...
-School budget re-vote ...
-Baseball players honored ...
-Art League celebrates Pride

-Achievement rates up on college-level exams ...
-School budget re-vote ...
-Baseball players honored ...
-Art League celebrates Pride